-Implementing the requirement that districts create Student Impact Ratings for educators has ground to a halt as state officials weigh amending the regulations governing those policies.
-Proposed new regulations are expected to be voted on by the Board of Elementary and Secondary Education on Feb.
-28, 2017.
-The MTA is opposed to the current regulations and the proposed ones.
+Implementing the requirement that districts create Student Impact Ratings for educators ground to a halt on Feb.
+28, 2017, as state officials amended the regulations governing those policies.
+The MTA is opposed to the new regulations, which were proposed by Commissioner of Education Mitchell Chester and approved by the Board of Elementary and Secondary Education.

-The MTA has joined with other educators in working to repeal the Student Impact Rating and DDM requirements.
-Among other concerns, opponents believe that:
+The MTA worked with other educators to repeal the Student Impact Rating and DDM requirements.
+Among other concerns, we believe that:

 - Student test scores are an invalid and unreliable measure of educator quality.

 - Developing and administering local tests solely or primarily for the purpose of evaluating educators is a waste of valuable teaching time.

 - The mandate exacerbates the ongoing problem of an excessive focus on standardized testing in public education.